CullenLab/NeuropixelsSYNC/README.md

 ![SYNC circuit diagram](circuit/SYNC_circuit.png)

 * The 11.7MHz clock from the Neuropixels 1.0 headstage should be connected with a thin coaxial cable.
 The cable length should be kept as short as possible, preferably no more than about 40cm long or so, to preserve the signal integrity.
-* [**NOT shown on schematic!**] Pin D19 (right next to the 11.7MHz input pin D18) shows the divided down 30KHz output signal.
-This can be very handy for debugging, to make sure that the 11.7MHz signal is being correctly received and divided down by the Teensy.
+* [**NOT shown on schematic!**] Pin D19 (right next to the 11.7MHz input pin D18) outputs the divided down 30KHz signal.
+This can be very handy for debugging, to verify that the 11.7MHz signal is being correctly received and divided down by the Teensy.
 * The 74HTC00 chip is used to buffer the low-voltage headstage clock, which is only a few hundred mV peak-to-peak, and produce a clean 3.3V square wave required to drive the Teensy digital input.
 Note that the particular choice of the 74HCT00 is not critical.
 Any digital buffer chip that can accept the lower voltage clock and produce a clean 3.3V 11.7MHz digital output should be acceptable.
 * The Teensy's internal timer is clocked at 150MHz, allowing ~6.67nSec timing resolution.
 * Trigger pulses from your experiment are fed into the Trigger input.